AvolitesLtd/TitanManual/docs/cues/cue-timing.md

     a spot across a stage or down a catwalk using the fader position, or for colour mixing using RGB fixtures.*

--   \[Mode 3\] - Crossfade cue.
-All channels, including intensity channels, will fade to the settings in the new cue.
+-   <Keys.SoftKey>Mode 3</Keys.SoftKey> - Crossfade cue.
+All channels, including intensity channels,
+    will fade to the settings in the new cue.
 All other cues fade out and all other active playbacks become inactive; if you need to re-fire a playback, take the fader to zero and put it up again.

 >   If the cue includes shapes, then the shape will change with fade
     times.
-The changes will be timed for a \[Mode 1\] cue and controlled by the fader position for a \[Mode 2\] cue.
+The changes will be timed for a <Keys.SoftKey>Mode 1</Keys.SoftKey> cue and controlled by the fader position for a <Keys.SoftKey>Mode 2</Keys.SoftKey> cue.
 This allows you to create a shape which gets bigger or faster as you push up the fader.

 Changing Fixture Order